PaddlePaddle/book/label_semantic_roles/README.en.md

 Given predicates and a sentence, SRL tasks aim to identify arguments of the given predicate and their semantic roles.
 If a sequence has n predicates, we will process this sequence n times.
 One model is as follows:

 1. Construct inputs;
- - output 1: predicate, output 2: sentence
+ - input 1: predicate, input 2: sentence
  - expand input 1 as a sequence with the same length with input 2 using one-hot representation;
-2. Convert one-hot sequences from step 1 to real-vector sequences via lookup table;
+2. Convert one-hot sequences from step 1 to vector sequences via lookup table;
-3. Learn the representation of input sequences by taking real-vector sequences from step 2 as inputs;
+3. Learn the representation of input sequences by taking vector sequences from step 2 as inputs;
 4. Take representations from step 3 as inputs, label sequence as supervision signal, do sequence tagging tasks

 We can try above method.
 Here, we propose some modifications by introducing two simple but effective features:

 - predicate context (ctx-p): A single predicate word can not exactly describe the predicate information, especially when the same words appear more than one times in a sentence.
 With the expanded context, the ambiguity can be largely eliminated.
 Thus, we extract $n$ words before and after predicate to construct a window chunk.

-- region mark ($m_r$): $m_r = 1$ to denote the argument position if it locates in the predicate context region, or $m_r = 0$ if not.
+- region mark ($m_r$): $m_r = 1$ to denote word in that position locates in the predicate context region, or $m_r = 0$ if not.

 After modification, the model is as follows:

 1. Construct inputs
- - input 1: sentence, input 2: predicate sequence, input 3: predicate context, extract $n$ words before and after predicate and get one-hot representation, input 4: region mark, annotate argument position if it locates in the predicate context region
+ - Input 1: word sequence.
+Input 2: predicate.
+Input 3: predicate context, extract $n$ words before and after predicate.
+Input 4: region mark sequence, 1 if word locates in the predicate context region, 0 otherwise.
  - expand input 2~3 as sequences with the same length with input 1
-2. Convert input 1~4 to real-vector sequences via lookup table; input 1 and 3 shares the same lookup table, input 2 and 4 have separate lookup tables
+2. Convert input 1~4 to vector sequences via lookup table; input 1 and 3 shares the same lookup table, input 2 and 4 have separate lookup tables
-3. Take four real-vector sequences from step 2 as inputs of bidirectional LSTMs; Train LSTMs to update representations
+3. Take four vector sequences from step 2 as inputs of bidirectional LSTMs; Train LSTMs to update representations
 4. Take representation from step 3 as input of CRF, label sequence as supervision signal, do sequence tagging tasks